jussihi/SMM-Rootkit/README.md

 This System Management Mode (SMM) rootkit is a PoC to demonstrate how injecting shellcode to a ring0/ring3 context can be achieved from the SMM.

 If you want to read about SMM rootkits in general and about how this SMM rootkit was implemented, please read my recent [blog post](https://jussihi.kapsi.fi/2022-09-08-smmrootkit/) about it!
+Also please check our newest SMM-related project, [Hermes](https://github.com/pRain1337/Hermes), which enables SMM-level privilege escalation with interactive usermode application!

 Created by Jussi Hietanen (Aalto University, Espoo FI) and Diego Caminada (HF-ICT, Muttenz CH).